“Small improvements make the Switch Lite a mini triumph.”

 This makes for smoother and more precise input, as there is no divot to move over in the middle of each button press.
 It feels good to play Super Mario Maker 2 levels the way I remember playing classic Super Mario games as a kid.
 The Switch Lite’s ergonomic shape fits snugly into your hands, and with an improved button layout, the handheld gives the impression its been made with long sessions of handheld gaming in mind.

 It comes in a small variety of colors — gray, yellow, or turquoise — with off-white buttons that are a nice contrast on the gray console, and complementary to the turquoise and yellow variants.
-There’s a Pokemon Sword and Shield version arriving in November, and Nintendo likely has plans for even more colors and designs and announced a new coral version in 2020, a strategy the company has used with past handhelds.
+There’s a Pokemon Sword and Shield version available now, and Nintendo likely has plans for even more colors and designs and announced a new coral version in 2020, a strategy the company has used with past handhelds.
 With its small size, color variety, and matte finish, the Switch Lite has an adorable aesthetic that kids and Nintendo fans will love.

 As for performance and battery life, the Switch Lite comes with a smaller and more energy-efficient Tegra chip than the original Switch.
 Nintendo says this contributes to its longer battery life.
 Considering portability is one of the Switch Lite’s key features, this is definitely one of the more important upgrades to consider.